 You might feel tempted to use fresh tomatoes to make this soup, but that would be a mistake.
 Save your homegrown tomatoes or farmers’ market bounty for eating raw.
 Believe it or not, canned tomatoes are much better than fresh ones if your recipe involves adding any heat.
-Not only are canned tomatoes picked and packed at the peak of ripeness, but the canning process allows the tomato flavors concentrate, adding a richer, more savory taste to your dish.
+Not only are canned tomatoes picked and packed at the peak of ripeness, but the canning process allows the tomato flavors to concentrate, adding a richer, more savory taste to your dish.

 Be Careful When Blending Your Ingredients

 Blending hot food can be dangerous.
-Whether you are using a blender to rough chop the sauteed vegetables or puree the cooked soup to a smooth consistency, do it correctly to avoid getting a nasty burn.
+Whether you are using a blender or an immersion blender to rough chop the sauteed vegetables or puree the cooked soup to a smooth consistency, do it correctly to avoid getting a nasty burn.
 Instead of using an air-tight lid, make sure to vent the lid and use a clean kitchen towel over the top to keep the splatter from hitting you.
 You can reduce splatter and get better results by only filling the blender or food processor a third of the way full.